section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 In this tutorial, I'll explain how serialization works and how we can implement it.
 I will also include examples of how we can serialize a data structure and how we can use different java concepts to serialize.

-A deserialized object can be read from a file and reconstructed in memory.
+You can read a deserialized object from a file and reconstruct it in memory.
 This utilizes the entity's metadata and bytes that constitute its contents.

 ### Table of contents